 Introduction to forest preservation

 Environmental activists consider forests as one of the top 5 natural resources on earth.
-This is rightly so, and today, we shall look at how wonderful our forests are to us, and why we should immediately stop its' destruction.
+Today we shall look at how wonderful our forests are to us and why we should immediately end its destruction.

 The term we use to describe the variety of living things, animals and plants, their living environments and genes is called Biodiversity.
 It is believed that the Amazon Forest has the widest biodiversity.

-In the next pages, we shall look at the types and importance of forests, the problem of deforestation and its' effects, as well as what we can do to minimise the consequences.
+In the next pages, we shall look at the types and importance of forests, the problem of deforestation and its’ effects, as well as what we can do to minimize the consequences.